Catharacta/hexa-launcher/docs/USER_GUIDE_EN.md

 #### Window Behavior
 - **Always on Top**: Always display above other windows
 - **Hide on Blur**: Automatically hide when clicking other apps
+#### Show on Mouse Edge
-- **Show on Mouse Edge**: Automatically show when mouse reaches screen edge
+- Automatically show when mouse reaches screen edge

+#### Select Center Cell on Boot
+- Automatically select the center settings cell when launcher starts (Default: On)

 ### Appearance Settings